Fate of electroweak symmetry in the early Universe: Non-restoration and trapped vacua in the N2HDM: The N2HDM at finite temperature

 Here the Universe is assumed to be dominated by radiation, and the Hubble parameter $H$ is given by $H^2 = (8\,\pi^3 g_{\star} \, T^4)/(90\, \rm{M}_{\rm{Pl}}^2)$, where $g_{\star}$ denotes the effective number of relativistic degrees of freedom, and $\rm{M}_{\rm{Pl}}= 1.22 \times 10^{19} $ GeV is the Planck mass.
 If the condition of \refeq{eq:_TN} is not satisfied for any temperature below $T_c$, then the Universe is trapped in the metastable vacuum, and EW symmetry breaking never occurs (see e.g.~\cite{Espinosa:2008kw} for a discussion).\footnote{Even if such a metastable vacuum eventually decays through quantum tunnelling~\cite{Coleman:1977py}, such a situation yields an inflationary scenario with a ``{\it graceful-exit}'' problem~\cite{Guth:1982pn}, where successful reheating after inflation is not achieved and therefore the observed Universe cannot be reproduced} As will be discussed below, we find that such a situation is quite common in the N2HDM, with the metastable vacuum corresponding to a minimum in which only $\left\langle \Phi_{S} \right\rangle$ is non-zero. \footnote{ A corresponding observation of such a situation has recently been made for the NMSSM~\cite{Baum:2020vfl}.} In particular, when aiming to identify the regions of the N2HDM parameter space where a first order EW phase transition is possible, the approach based just on $T_c$~\cite{Basler:2018cwe,Basler:2019iuu} (but not $T_n$) is not sufficient and can result in rather misleading specifications of the parameter space where such a first order phase transition is realized.
 In section~\ref{section_trapped} we will discuss these ``trapped-vacuum'' scenarios in detail.

 In addition, our study of the thermal history of the N2HDM reveals the possibility that the EW symmetry is not restored at high $T$, as well as the possible non-restoration of the discrete $\mathbb{Z}'_2$ symmetry of the singlet sector, see \refeq{2ndZ2symmetry}.
+The possibility of $\mathbb{Z}'_2$ symmetry non-restoration at high temperature has also been explored for a singlet extension of the SM \cite{Carena:2019une}.
 Scenarios where the EW symmetry is not restored around the EW scale, and where the restoration is either pushed above the TeV scale or does not occur at all, have recently regained attention~\cite{Meade:2018saz,Baldes:2018nel,Glioti:2018roy, Matsedonskyi:2020mlz}.
 They lead to important consequences for the generation of the matter-antimatter asymmetry in the early Universe: the EW sphaleron processes, which constitute the source of baryon (and lepton) number violation in the SM, would not be active at $\mathcal{O}(100\, \rm{GeV})$ temperatures, and could have even been suppressed for the entire thermal history of the Universe.
 We will discuss the details of EW symmetry non-restoration within the N2HDM in the next section.